nandanv99/nft_py/README.md

 ### NFT_py

--- Before using command "python3 main.py"
+#Before using command "python3 main.py"
-\n
--- Create an empty folder named 'output' in the same directory.
+#Create an empty folder named 'output' in the same directory.